 These regulations concern how to handle asbestos materials in professional shops, including:

 - Using a negative-pressure enclosure or HEPA vacuum system

-- Using a wet wipe method (this is for work areas where only a few brake jobs take place during the week)
+- Using a wet wipe method (acceptable only in work areas where five or fewer brake and clutch jobs take place per week)

 OSHA also recommends preventing exposure by taking several extra (non-required) steps, including: